cloudmesh/cloudmesh-queue/README.md

 [![image](https://img.shields.io/pypi/v/cloudmesh-bar.svg)](https://pypi.org/project/cloudmesh-bar/)
 [![image](https://img.shields.io/github/license/TankerHQ/python-cloudmesh-bar.svg)](https://github.com/TankerHQ/python-cloudmesh-bar/blob/master/LICENSE)

-The 'Job' library of Cloudmesh is a job queuing and scheduling framework.
+The *Cloudmesh Job* library is a job queuing and scheduling framework.
 This library allows users to leverage all the available compute resources to perform tasks which have heavy usage of compute power and execution time.
 A user can configure all available compute resources as 'hosts' in a configuration file along with the list of jobs to be executed.
 Then, based on the scheduler policy, user can schedule these jobs on configured hosts.

 ## Installation and Documentation